Frezledz/scratchscraper/README.md

 # scratchscraper
 # scratchscraper
-This package is in development, so it does nothing.
+This package is in development so it does nothing.
 Just Don't use it.